ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/rme-cca-basics/rme-cca-fvp.md

 The FVP boots up with four terminal windows.

-You should see the host linux kernel boot on `terminal_0`.
+You should see the host Linux kernel boot on `terminal_0`.
 You will be prompted to login to buildroot.
 Enter `root` as both the username and password.

 ![img_1 #center](./cca-img1.png)